keithmburu/courses/notes/compling-primer/logistic_regression.md

 ### Review: The Derivative

 Recall that a derivative is just a slope, or rate of change.
 Given a line $y=mx+b$, if $m=\frac{\Delta y}{\Delta x}=3/4$, the this is the slope, and we know that we're doing up at a rate of three $y$ units for every four $x$ units.
 If all we have is a graph, we can simply measure the line to calculate the slope.
-This doens't work for smooth curves, because the slope is constantly changing.
+This doesn't work for smooth curves, because the slope is constantly changing.
 For these, we want to measure $\frac{\Delta y}{\Delta{x}}$ at a single point.
-We can think of these ase two points arbitrarily close together -- taking the slope after zooming in to a single point, or as taking the slope of a line tangent to this point.
+We can think of these as two points arbitrarily close together -- taking the slope after zooming in to a single point, or as taking the slope of a line tangent to this point.
 We call this $\frac{dy}{dx}$ or $f'(x)$.
-For simple functions, there's a simple rule for calculataing derivatives.
+For simple functions, there's a simple rule for calculating derivatives.
 For example, if $f(x)=x^2$, its derivative $f'(x)=x^3/3$, which is a function that gives us the slope at $x$.
 For functions of more than two dimensions, we can differentiate along one dimension at a time, which gives of the rate of change along one particular dimension.
 This is accomplished by keeping all of the variables constant except for the variable we're differentiating.
 This is a partial derivative.
 In a 3D plot, this corresponds to keeping, say the values of $x$ and $y$ constant but varying $z$.
 The numerical value of the slope for smooth curves is only valid at a specific point.
 So, we can think of a partial derivative equation as giving us the slope across one dimension that can be anything (say, $x$) when we know the other coordinates (say, $y$ and $z$).
 To estimate the slope across an arbitrary portion of the graph, we can chose two coordinates across the non-varying dimensions and average their slopes.

 For a partial derivative of the function $f$ with respect to $x$, where $x$ varies, we can write $\frac{\partial f}{\partial{x}}$.
 For the derivative with respect to $y$, we can write $\frac{\partial f}{\partial{y}}$.
 Sometimes the $f$ is omitted, and we're left with $\frac{\partial}{\partial y}$.
 For non-partial derivatives, we typically use $\frac{dy}{dx}$, and this cursive "d" for the differential (referring to $\frac{\Delta y}{\Delta x}$ ) is analogous, variously pronounced "dee," "del," "partial," etc.    The formal reading is "the partial derivative of $f$ with respect to $x$," but "dee $f$ over dee $x$" will do.